cuso-graduate-colloquium-2024/cuso-graduate-colloquium-2024.github.io/index.md

 Our colloquium dinner takes place on Thursday, 14th November.
 The meal will be offered by CUSO for all CUSO docotoral students.
 However, drinks are on you.
-If you have any dietary restrictions (e.g. vegetarian, allergies, ...) please indicate so in the registration form (registration will open on Monday, 16th September 2024).
+If you have any dietary restrictions (e.g. vegetarian, allergies, ...) please indicate so in the registration form.
 For questions regarding the colloquium dinner, please contact Benjamin Biaggi ([benjamin.biaggi@unibe.ch](mailto:benjamin.biaggi@unibe.ch)).